helixbox/docs/docs/swap/swap.md

 * **Smart Wallet Interaction**

-    Interact with swap contracts using a smart wallet.
+    Interact with swap contracts using a Smart Wallet.
 No need for multiple authorization steps—temporary authorizations are granted for the required amounts only when necessary, reducing account security risks.

 * **Third-Party Aggregator Integration**